Asymptotic links between signal processing, acoustic metamaterials and biology: Abstract

 \section{Abstract}

-Biomimicry is a powerful science that takes advantage of nature's remarkable ability to devise innovative solutions to challenging problems.
+Biomimicry is a powerful science that takes inspiration from nature's innovative solutions to challenging problems.
 In this work, we use asymptotic methods to develop the mathematical foundations for the exchange of design inspiration and features between biological hearing systems, signal processing algorithms and acoustic metamaterials.
 Our starting point is a concise asymptotic analysis of high-contrast acoustic metamaterials.
 We are able to fine tune this graded structure to mimic the biomechanical properties of the cochlea, at the same scale.
 We then turn our attention to developing a biomimetic signal processing algorithm.
 We use the response of the cochlea-like metamaterial as an initial filtering layer and then add additional biomimetic processing stages, designed to mimic the human auditory system's ability to recognise the global properties of natural sounds.
-This demonstrates the three-way exchange of ideas that, thanks to our analysis, is possible between signal processing, metamaterials and biology. \keywords{ gammatone filters \and convolutional networks \and subwavelength resonance \and bio-inspired sensors \and cochlea \and natural sounds \and hearing} \subclass{35C20 \and 94A12 \and 74J20 \and 35J05 \and 31B10 \and 92C47}
+This demonstrates the three-way exchange of ideas that, thanks to our analysis, is possible between signal processing, metamaterials and biology.